Senators Weigh in on Ryan-Wyden

 Daniels: 'I've Been Through This Myself'

-“I think the world of him, we get along well,” Daniels told National Review Online ...
+“I think the world of him, we get along well,” Daniels told National Review Online this afternoon ...

 GOP Seeks to Break Impasse on CR